Twisting in Hamiltonian Flows and Perfect Fluids: Applications to two-dimensional perfect fluids

 \begin{remark} If $M$ is the flat torus, there are no known Lyapunov stable steady states of the Euler equation.
 On the other hand, if one considers generic metrics on genus on tori, then the eigenspaces are simple \cite{U}, and thus there again exist infinite dimensional families of Arnold stable steady states to which our theorem may be applied. \end{remark}

-This result validates a conjecture of Yudovich nearby stable steady states \cite{Y1,Y2,MSY}.
+This result validates a conjecture of Yudovich on generic deterioration of regularity for the Euler equations as it applies to neighborhoods of stable steady states \cite{Y1,Y2,MSY}.
 The proof of Theorem \ref{gengrowth} follows exactly the same lines as Corollary 3.27 of \cite{DE} (based on an idea of Koch \cite{Koch}, see also Margulis, Shnirelman and Yudovich \cite{MSY}) and therefore is not reproduced here.
 It should be noted that, relative to Corollary 3.27 of \cite{DE} (which applies only to non-isochronal stable steady states on annular domains having different boundary velocities), there are no conditions in Theorem \ref{gengrowth} on the behavior on the boundary and the allowed domains $M$ are more general (in particular, we do not require they have boundary at all).
 The key is that the stability of twisting established in our Theorem \ref{twistingthm} does not require differential boundary rotation.

-\subsection{Wandering}
+\subsubsection{Wandering}

 The goal of this subsection is to use Theorem \ref{twistingthm} to establish the existence of wandering neighborhoods in the $L^\infty$ topology for the 2d Euler equation nearby (in $L^2$) any Arnold stable steady.
 This was first proved by Nadirashvili nearby Couette flow \cite{N}.
 Our results are directly inspired by Nadirashvili's example and can be understood as a generalization of it to time-dependent annular regions constrained to be near two levels of an appropriate stream function.
 See also a generic wandering statement in an extended state space by Shnirelman \cite{S2} as well as the work of Khesin, Kuksin and Peralta-Salas \cite{KKPS} for 3d analogues.
 We restrict ourselves to the case of the periodic channel $\mathbb{T}\times [0,1]$ for simplicity of exposition.
 Our arguments can easily be extended to many other domains (see Section \ref{sect:ext}), even manifolds without boundary.
 In the following, we denote by $S_t:L^\infty \to L^\infty$ the solution map to the 2d Euler equation that sends a given initial data $\omega_0\in L^\infty(M)$ to its solution at time $t$.